jeffh/JKVValue/README.md

 They're great for documenting data from an API or your internal application data, but are terrible to maintain.

-It's pretty annoying to create and maintain value objects.

 When you add (or change) a property, you usually have to do:

 - Add the `@property`